namofvietnam/spac_sentiment_and_quantitative_analyses/README.md

 - DeSPACed.csv
 (Both contains the same data of companies that went public through SPAC.
 Data was collected from Spactrack.io)
 ### Jupyter Notebook files:
+- WSJ_Scraping_SPAC.ipynb
+  - Scraping titles, abstracts, and contents of Wall Street Journal (WSJ) articles about SPAC using _Selenium_
+  - Reader should be aware that WSJ's website structure might have changed since the project concluded, so that exact codes (especially the XPATHs) might not be working.
+However, the file might provide a broad methodology for scraping with Selenium and error handling.
+  - _Disclaimer: Readers are cautioned against abuse of the scraping program.
+Note that the author logged in with own account and scraped only after searching for articles containing the keyword to avoid excessive robot visits to the site.
+WSJ membership allows reading unlimited online articles anyway, so the act of scraping should be considered as the automation for copying and pasting, rather than as a means for accessing data.
+The author neither has the code for nor condoning unauthorized access to WSJ data.
 - Sentiment Analysis of SPAC Articles.ipynb
   - Filtering related articles
   - Sentiment analysis with TextBlob